ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

-* If it still doesn't work you can try searching the sub for your error.
+* If it still doesn't work you can try searching the subreddit for your error.
 Alternatively, you can patch on a different device or use a different patching method.

 If you patch on a different device or use a different patching method be sure to patch the APK variant that was built for the architecture of the device you plan to **install** the patched APK on.
 Refer to step 1 in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#1-downloading-rvx-manager-yt-music-apk--vanced-microg) for info on downloading an APK for a specific architecture.